ClickHouse/examples/observability/logs/kubernetes/fluentbit_to_fluentbit/README.md

 wget https://raw.githubusercontent.com/ClickHouse/examples/main/observability/logs/kubernetes/fluentbit_to_fluentbit/aggregator.yaml
 ```

-## Aggegator Configuration
+## Aggregator Configuration

 The [aggregator.yml](./aggregator.yml) provides a full sample aggregator configuration, requiring only minor changes for most cases.

 **Important Note on asynchronous inserts**

-We recommend the use of asynchronous inserts with ClickHouse and Fluent Bit to address the lack of batching in the ClickHouse output.
-This avoids [common problems with too many small writes](https://clickhouse.com/blog/common-getting-started-issues-with-clickhouse) and is the [recommended approach](https://clickhouse.com/docs/en/optimize/asynchronous-inserts/) for the write profile produced by Fluent Bit.
+*We recommend the use of asynchronous inserts with ClickHouse and Fluent Bit to address the lack of batching in the ClickHouse output.
+This avoids [common problems with too many small writes](https://clickhouse.com/blog/common-getting-started-issues-with-clickhouse) and is the [recommended approach](https://clickhouse.com/docs/en/optimize/asynchronous-inserts/) for the write profile produced by Fluent Bit.*

 Note the following: